Back

 Try a Microsoft Office Excel template

 Microsoft Office Excel is one of the top platforms for building spreadsheets.
-It’s easy to use, and best of all, comes with a variety of preloaded templates to make creating a custom spreadsheet fast and easy.
+It’s easy to use and best of all, comes with a variety of preloaded templates to make creating a custom spreadsheet fast and easy.

 It’s also easy to build a budget with Excel.
-This program has a large selection of budget templates to choose from, with different budgeting approaches, color schemes, and processes.
+This program has a large selection of budget templates to choose from, with different budgeting approaches, colour schemes, and processes.
 You can choose a bare-bones personal budget template that focuses on the basics (money in vs. money out) or get more granular with a budget overview complete with charts and savings goals to work toward.

 You can check out all of the free Microsoft Excel templates available online here.